How Do Couples Therapists Use Cognitive Behavioral Therapy?

 How to find a couples therapist

 If you and your partner would prefer to meet with a couples therapist in person, you can do an online search for providers in your area.
-Since CBT is such a popular methodology, you’re likely to find that many providers practice it.
+Since cognitive behavioral methods are such a popular methodology, you’re likely to find that many providers practice it.
 You can learn about a particular provider’s preferred methodologies on their website, or by asking them directly on the phone or during a consultation.
 Or, if you’d prefer to meet with someone from the comfort of your own home, virtual couples therapy is an option as well.
 One study suggests that couples who receive therapy via video call may feel “safer and less judged” than those who received in-person treatment and that they were more comfortable forming a connection with their therapist which enabled effective treatment.

 Online therapy may also be a convenient option for long-distance couples who can’t meet together in a therapist’s office regularly, or for those who can’t find the time due to busy schedules.
 With a virtual couples counseling platform like Regain, you and your partner can get matched with a licensed, experienced couples therapist who you can meet with via phone, video call, and/or in-app messaging to address any challenges you may be facing in your relationship.
 Since you, your partner and your provider can all attend virtual sessions from different physical locations, many people find this medium to be available and convenient.